Sony A6300 vs Olympus E-M5 II

-The Sony Alpha A6300 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and February 2015.
+The Sony Alpha A6300 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in February 2016 and February 2015.
 Both the A6300 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (A6300) and a Four Thirds (E-M5 II) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6300 vs Olympus E-M5 II

 The side-by-side display below illustrates the physical size and weight of the Sony A6300 and the Olympus E-M5 II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably larger (31 percent) than the Sony A6300.
 Moreover, the E-M5 II is markedly heavier (16 percent) than the A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.